Maurice Johnson, Ph.D.

 United States

-Johnson received his Ph.D. in Educational Leadership at the FAMU College of Education.
-His research focuses on the intersection of Hip Hop culture, urban schools, and culturally responsive teaching and leadership.
-He is an accomplished journalism educator and was selected from a nationwide search to participate in the 2022 Solutions Journalism Educators Academy.
-He formerly served as faculty advisor to the award-winning college student newspaper, The Famuan, and advisor to the FAMU student chapter of the National Association of Black Journalists (NABJ).
+An experienced journalism educator, Dr. Johnson was selected through a nationwide search to join the prestigious 2022 Solutions Journalism Educators Academy.
+He has served as faculty advisor to The Famuan, FAMU’s award-winning student newspaper, and as mentor to the FAMU student chapter of the National Association of Black Journalists (NABJ).

 Portfolio